MattNHanna/Christmas-Toy-2024/README.md

 # Christmas-Toy-2024
 Animated webpage of snowflakes falling initially made as a Christmas present to my family that I have since improved.
 This project aims to use modern web techniques with a responsive design.
 All resources used are contained within the page itself for maximum portability to allow it to be used as a greeting card over e.g. email.

-# KNOWN ISSUES
-There is a  blank space at the bottom of the page in Vanadium on GrapheneOS (unsure of how to fix currently).

 # LICENSING
 Project is licensed under CC-0.